Best Crypto Cards in Kazakhstan (2026)

 Kaspi Gold handles domestic payments flawlessly, but international digital services expose the Kaspi ecosystem's limitation.
 Netflix ($7-23/month), Spotify, YouTube Premium, Steam, PlayStation Store, Adobe Creative Cloud, Figma, AWS, Google Cloud, GitHub, ChatGPT Plus, Coursera, and dozens of SaaS tools all require international Visa/Mastercard payment.
 Kaspi's international card variant charges 2.5-3% FX on these USD-denominated subscriptions.
 Halyk Bank and ForteBank charge similarly.

 For Kazakhstan's 170,000+ IT professionals using $200-500/month in SaaS tools (development environments, cloud hosting, design software, project management), the FX cost is $48-180/year before counting personal subscriptions.
-A crypto card at 0% FX eliminates this entirely.
-At 2% cashback from KAST, a developer spending $300/month on international subscriptions saves $108/year in FX plus earns $72/year in cashback = $180/year total benefit from subscriptions alone.
+A crypto card with low FX fees significantly reduces this.

 AliExpress (China-direct shipping popular in Kazakhstan for electronics and fashion), Wildberries (Russian marketplace with KZ presence), and Amazon (via Russian forwarding services or direct international shipping) add further international spending volume.